AckerlyXu/heima/articles/service-fabric/service-fabric-health-introduction.md

 ## Health policies
 The health store applies health policies to determine whether an entity is healthy based on its reports and its children.

+> [!NOTE]
-> [AZURE.NOTE] Health policies can be specified in the cluster manifest (for cluster and node health evaluation) or in the application manifest (for application evaluation and any of its children).
+> Health policies can be specified in the cluster manifest (for cluster and node health evaluation) or in the application manifest (for application evaluation and any of its children).
 Health evaluation requests can also pass in custom health evaluation policies, which is used only for that evaluation.

 By default, Service Fabric applies strict rules (everything must be healthy) for the parent-child hierarchical relationship.
 If even one of the children has one unhealthy event, the parent is considered unhealthy.